FlisherOfatale/Afterburner_Toolhead_PCB_Neo/README.md

 IMPORTANT:
 This PCB reuse most of the ERCF wiring pattern, EXCEPT the XES.
 The XES pin is reused for the LED.
 For many person, this won't require any wiring at all, unless XES was used.
-Note taht you can't have both XES and FS at the same time with this PCB, considering XES is rarely used, this PCB should be polyvalent enought for most people.
+Note that you can't have both XES and FS at the same time with this PCB, considering XES is rarely used, this PCB should be polyvalent enought for most people.

 ## Pinout ##
 ### LEFT ROW FROM TOP ##
 * PROBE/ABL  - Probe Signal Pin